microsoft/WhatTheHack/015-Serverless/Student/Challenge-01.md

 - [Node.js 18+](https://nodejs.org/en/download/): Install latest long-term support (LTS) runtime environment for local workstation development.
 A package manager is also required (NPM, installed by default with Node.js) The Azure SDK generally requires a minimum version of Node.js of 18.x.
 Azure hosting services, such as Azure App service, provides runtimes with more recent versions of Node.js.
 If you target a minimum of 18.x for local and remove development, your code should run successfully.
 - .NET 6 SDK
 - [VS Code Todo Tree Extension](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)
-- Any extentions required by your language of choice
+- Any extensions required by your language of choice

 *To setup Azure Functions on Visual Studio Code, [follow this guide.](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp)*